Polly Bergen: Personal life

 Bergen was married to actor Jerome Courtland from 1950 to 1955.
-In 1957, she married Hollywood agent-producer Freddie Fields, with whom she had two adopted children, Pamela Kerry Fields and Peter William Fields, and stepdaughter, Kathy Fields.
+In 1957, she married Hollywood agent-producer Freddie Fields, with whom she had two adoptive children, Pamela Kerry Fields and Peter William Fields, and stepdaughter, Kathy Fields.
 Bergen converted from Southern Baptist to Judaism upon marrying Fields.
 The couple divorced in 1975.
 She was married to entrepreneur Jeffrey Endervelt in the 1980s.

 In 1991, Bergen spoke about having had an abortion, for inclusion in the book The Choices We Made: Twenty-Five Women and Men Speak Out About Abortion.

 On March 31, 1993, Brandon Lee died accidentally on the set of The Crow, and in early April, Bergen held a memorial at her home in Los Angeles with 200 of Lee's family, friends, and business associates in attendance.

 Bergen was a liberal-minded, politically active Democrat and feminist.
 She was an active advocate of the Equal Rights Amendment, women's education, and Planned Parenthood.
 Bergen's niece is television producer Wendy Riche.